v1993/cemuhook-protocol/README.md

 ## Information about connected controllers

 This request type is a bit more complicated.
-When you recieve it, you should report all controllers you serve (up to four).
+When you receive it, you should report all controllers you serve (up to four).
 This message have length of 12 bytes (32 total with structure from above).
 If controller for some port is not connected, you can respond with 12 zero bytes (plus header).